nightingaleproject/Reference-NCHS-API/README.md

 There are 3 optional parameters for pagination.

-- `_count` used to specify the number of records per page, default is 100
+- `_count` used to specify the number of records per page, default is 100 in prod and 25 in test
-- `_since` used to retrieve all response messages created after the `_since` datetime
+- `_since` used to retrieve all response messages created after the `_since` datetime, __for testing only__
 - `page` used to specify the page of data you are interested in.
-This parameter is only used if a `_since` datetime is provided.
+This parameter is only used if a `_since` datetime is provided, __for testing only__

 If a response contains a `next` link, there is additional data to retrieve.
 Client side systems should parse out the `next` link and automate the next request to retrieve the next page of data.
 If a `_since` parameter is not provided, the `next` link will not change.

 ### Default Pagination
 It is recommended to use the default GET request when implementing automated client systems.
 The default behavior is implemented as a queue.
 Each default request will return the next page of unretrieved messages.
-This simplifies implementing pagination in the client side system and eleminates the need to track `_since` timestamps and `page` numbers.
 #### Example responses with links.
 1. A default request will return the first 100 responses from the unretrieved messages queue.
 A default `next` link is provided.
     Request